RichardDooling/Entertainment_Law/README.md

 > and good men die like dogs.

 It's no place to be guessing about your legal rights.
-If you need legal advice, GET A LAWYER!
+If you need legal advice, please *get a lawyer.*

 These materials are published under an [MIT license](https://github.com/RichardDooling/Entertainment_Law/blob/master/LICENSE).